binjr/binjr/README.md

 ## Getting started

-_binjr_ is Java application, built on top of JavaFX, and requires a Java Runtime Environment version 1.8 with JavaFX version 8u40 or later.
+_binjr_ is a Java application, built on top of JavaFX, and requires a Java Runtime Environment version 1.8 with JavaFX version 8u40 or later.

 The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest), and is available in different forms:
 * _As a JAR_